marcus-downing/wireframe-b/README.md

 Several of these folders (including `js`, `less` and `lib`) are divided into sets that are automatically included in the appropriate place.

-### Templates
+### Building templates

 Your theme's `src/parts` directory should contain:

- - `parts/templates` for full page templates
+ - `templates` for full page templates
- - `parts/layouts` for page layout templates
+ - `layouts` for page layout templates
- - `parts/main` for main content area templates
+ - `main` for main content area templates
- - `parts/headers` for header templates
+ - `headers` for header templates
- - `parts/footers` for footer templates
+ - `footers` for footer templates
- - `parts/sidebars` for sidebar templates
+ - `sidebars` for sidebar templates
- - `parts/articles` for items to appear in search results
+ - `articles` for items to appear in search results
- - `parts/fragments` for other re-usable parts
+ - `fragments` for other re-usable parts

 These parts are combined to produce the templates used by WordPress.
+The files in `templates` correspond to the files in [the WordPress template hierarchy](http://codex.wordpress.org/Template_Hierarchy).
+Grunt compiles the parts of a template - its layout, main, fragments etc - into a single PHP file for the template.
+This doesn't include the header, footer and

+Layouts determine the shape of the page: columns, sidebars, etc. These should use the Bootstrap responsive grid.

 ## Documentation